Emcee Singapore fit for a Gala Dinner

 All good things must come to an end, I was obliged to wrap up the night, as our very lively guest still had an important seminar to attend the next morning.

-It was a fabulous night, and the head of the committee from Hong Kong personally thanked me, and as the emcee Singapore I am extremely grateful that they really enjoyed themselves.
+It was a fabulous night, and the head of the committee from Hong Kong personally thanked me, and as the professional emcee in Singapore, I am extremely grateful that they really enjoyed themselves.

 It was an incredible effort by the event company “Ivox”, who managed to ‘turn around’ the ballroom and have all the pre-event up and running, and a huge stage set-up & audio and visual in place in 90 minutes.
 Plus they still had to carry on after the party to get the next day organised for the whole seminar.
 Hats off to you guys, give yourselves a pat on the back!
 Well done!